supriyagupta07/PythonToDocker/README.md

 * Installs the dependencies from requirements.txt.
 * Runs your Flask app on container start.

 _test-web-app.sh_ (Optional): There are two commands in this file.
 This is for Unix-based terminals (like Bash).
-If you are using Windows then you will have to manually run these commands.
+If you are using Windows, then you will have to manually run these commands.
 It automates the process of building and running your Docker container.

 **ERRORS**

 This project was a real hands-on ride!
 Some issues I ran into and resolved:
 * Docker Daemon not running — resolved by starting Docker Desktop app on laptop manually.
 * Dockerfile: no such file or directory — fixed by making sure I'm in the correct directory before building.